This Mediterranean Salad is a quick and healthy dish that’s packed with flavorful ingredients to keep you full and satisfied for hours!

 Other healthy salad recipes

 Anyone that thinks salads are boring hasn’t been eating the right salads!
-Here’s a few more recipes for healthy, delicious, totally non-boring salads that I think you’ll enjoy:
+Here are a few more recipes for healthy, delicious, totally non-boring salads that I think you’ll enjoy:

-You can also take a look at this collection of low-carb diabetes-friendly dinner recipes for even more inspiration.
+You can also take a look at this collection of Diabetes-Friendly Salad Dressings for even more inspiration.

 When you’ve tried this salad, please don’t forget to let me know how you liked it and rate the recipe in the comments below!

 - 1 cup shredded baby kale or other leafy greens